 Lactation Counseling and Problem Solving (LCAPS)This course is designed for health professionals who counsel breastfeeding mothers, and wishes to improve problem-solving skills.
 The emphasis is in critical thinking and the helping process.
 It is an intermediate level course and is activity oriented.
 Course content is reviewed on a regular basis by the authors in accordance with the Standards of Practice set forth by the International Board of Lactation Consultant Examiners (IBLCE).

-**Beginning in January 2014, completion of the two day- POLM trainings will assist your facility staff to fulfill the 15 hour didactic training components required through the Baby Friendly Hospital Initiative.
+**Beginning in January 2014, completion of the two day- POLM trainings will assist your facility staff to fulfill Step 2 of the Baby-Friendly Hospital Initiative.
 The Texas Ten Step Program compared the content to the Baby-Friendly Guidelines and Evaluation Criteria to assure that it includes all topics outlined in Appendix A (15 hour sessions linked below).
-Areas of instruction that are NOT addressed in DSHS trainings include the 5 hours of supervised skills/ clinical competencies required by BFHI:
+Areas of instruction that are NOT addressed in this DSHS training include the 5 hours of supervised skills/ clinical competencies required by BFHI: